sanjana8477/AI-powered-IT-Assistant/README.md

 - **LLM Integration:** Ollama (open-source LLM) powers natural language understanding and solution generation(model used phi3).
 - **Backend:** FastAPI exposes RESTful APIs for recommendations, search, and Q&A.
 - **Frontend:** Streamlit provides an easy-to-use chatbot UI for agents.
-- **Azure-ready:** Components are containerized and compatible with Azure services.

 ---